elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 What is relevant to us here is the `CONSTRAINT` block at the end of each table.
 Ecto not only created the columns, it also made our database aware of the meaning of the `location_id` in `plants`, and that it impacts the `locations` table as well.

-Since we're here in the database, let's create a few database records, so we save time in the `iex` session.
+Since we're here in the database, let's create a few database records, so we save time in the `iex` session, and can focus on navigation rather than data insertion.
 More than a few in reality, because we're out to navigating information with real data.
 (If there's botanists among you, please be assured we are on our way to do some proper work, I know this is *not* how to model botanic data.)

 ```sql
 insert into locations (id, code, name) values (1, 'GH1', 'tropical greenhouse'),